CFMI-FM

-CFMI-FM (101.1 MHz) branded as Rock 101, is a commercial radio station in Vancouver, British Columbia.
+CFMI-FM (101.1 MHz) branded as Rock 101, is a commercial radio station in Vancouver, British Columbia, with a format that combines classic hits and classic rock.
 It is owned by Corus Entertainment with studios in Downtown Vancouver, in the TD Tower.
-The station has a radio format that combines classic hits/classic rock.
-Key artists include Van Halen, Tom Petty, Alanis Morissette, Fleetwood Mac and Bryan Adams, but not the pop or dance artists heard on many classic hits stations, such as Michael Jackson, Madonna or Whitney Houston.

 CFMI is a Class C station with an effective radiated power (ERP) of 53,000 watts (100,000 watts peak).
 Its transmitter tower is atop Mount Seymour in the District of North Vancouver.